Jojoooo1/operator-sdk-assigment/README.md

 ```

 I did not implement a function to update the `NamespaceClass` status, but it can be easily done by iterating over all cached namespaces and checking
 the `namespaceclass.akuity.io/ready` label.
-To prevent any unnecessary calls to the Kubernetes API, I would recommend to only update the status if it
+To optimize reconciliation processing and prevent any unnecessary calls to the Kubernetes API during
-was updated.
+reconciliation, I would recommend to only update the status if it has changed.

 ### Dependents